mirasayon/nodejs-raw-server/README.md

-# Node.js server with MongoDB without any frameworks
+# Node.js server with MongoDB without any frameworks, (except for mongodb driver)

 <!-- 2024.06.05-2024.06.12-2024.06.26 -->